For Professionals & Scholars

 Cite the specific page and date accessed

-Cite only what is publicly stated; not unpublished diagrams or book-only structures
+Cite only what is publicly stated; not unpublished diagrams or books-only structures

 Prefer citing a Refinement Note when the claim appears there in full context